The thing I like most about this sushi rice recipe is its infinite versatility!

-- Pour water and rice into your Instant Pot.
+- Add water and rice into the Instant Pot.

-- Cook at low pressure for 8 minutes.
+- Close the lid and cook on LOW pressure for 8 minutes.

-- In the meantime, mix white wine vinegar, rice vinegar, sugar and a pinch of salt in a small bowl.
+- Mix white wine vinegar, rice vinegar, sugar and a pinch of salt in a small bowl.

 - Microwave the sauce for 1 minute.

-- Transfer cooked rice in a large bowl and slowly pour the vinegar sauce, while stirring.
+- Transfer the cooked rice in a large bowl and slowly pour the vinegar sauce, while stirring.